dteal/dckx/README.md

 panels, and to output a text file containing relevant text for each panel.

 	Program: parser.py
-	Input: File name to read and the number of panels for that file
+	Input: Nothing, it's a script
-	Output: Multiple files all containing transcripts for their respective panels
+	Output: A folder full of newly formatted files

 ##Postprocessing